-God has permitted Dr. Ramesh Richard to be a global spokesman for the Lord Jesus Christ.
+God has permitted Dr. Ramesh Richard, the founder and president of RREACH and a professor at Dallas Theological Seminary, to be a global spokesman for the Lord Jesus Christ.

 He also has the privilege of exposing society’s “opinion leaders” to the good news of Jesus Christ.
-Dr. Richard addressed presidents/heads of state, secretaries of state, and ambassadors of state of 53 African nations in Khartoum, Sudan at the fourth annual African Union Heads of State Prayer Breakfast.
+Dr. Richard addressed presidents/heads of state, secretaries of state, and ambassadors of state of 53 African nations in Khartoum, Sudan, at the fourth annual African Union Heads of State Prayer Breakfast.

 He also addressed an audience of 200 ambassadors and world leaders as the keynote speaker for the 23rd Annual International Prayer Breakfast at the United Nations in New York City.

 A theologian-evangelist, philosopher-expositor and educator-author, Dr. Richard holds a ThD (in Systematic Theology) from Dallas Theological Seminary and PhD (in Philosophy) from the University of Delhi.
 He serves as Professor of Global Theological Engagement and Pastoral Ministries at Dallas Theological Seminary.

 He and his wife, Bonnie, live in Dallas, Texas, and have three children and three grandchildren.